mongodb/specifications/source/auth/auth.rst

     ``IdpInfo`` to get a new access token.
 Cache the new access token in the *Client Cache* and *Connection Cache*.
 Perform a `One-Step`_ SASL conversation using the new access token.
-If any errors occur, invalidate the refresh token from the *Client Cache* and the access token from the *Client Cache* and *Connection Cache* and continue.
+If any errors occur, invalidate the access token from the *Client Cache*, clear the *Connection Cache*, and continue.

 - Start a new `Two-Step`_ SASL conversation.
 - Run a ``PrincipalStepRequest`` to get the ``IdpInfo``.
 - Call the `Human Callback`_ with the new ``IdpInfo`` to get a new access token and optional refresh token.
+Drivers MUST NOT pass a cached refresh token to the callback when performing a new `Two-Step`_ conversation.
 - Cache the new ``IdpInfo`` and refresh token in the *Client Cache* and the new access token in the *Client Cache* and *Connection Cache*.
 - Attempt to authenticate using a ``JwtStepRequest`` with the new access token.